CalConnect/DEVGUIDE/FreeBusyAvailability.md

 This was demonstrated at the Open Group meeting in Miami in (?) and that's where it stayed.

 ##### Why would it not work?
 One of the assumptions was that we would be able to get the individuals freebusy.
-Even though the connector could probably provide some degreee of security, contractors probably didn't want to hand out their freebusy anyway.
+Even though the connector could probably provide some degree of security, contractors probably didn't want to hand out their freebusy anyway.
 Sudden busy periods alone may provide useful information to competitors.
-In the airline industry many of those contarctors work on the Airbus and others.
+In the airline industry many of those contractors work on the Airbus and others.